chentzutung205/Maze-Traversal/README.md

 # Maze Traversal

+Navigating complex environments is a fundamental challenge in the realm of robotics and AI.
+This program mimics how robots can autonomously explore and learn from their surroundings.
+By visualizing each decision point, it demonstrates the principles of exploration, backtracking, and pathfinding that are crucial in developing intelligent systems capable of solving real-world navigation problems.

 ## Overview
 This program implements a maze traversal algorithm using __depth-first search (DFS)__ with a stack.
 It attempts to find a path from the entrance to the exit of a predefined maze by exploring each direction and backtracking if a dead end is encountered.